Shoupadhyay/DATA-SCIENCE-/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-The update will be uploaded within the aprropiate time frame also all the vulnerabilities are to be reorted on my github account.
+The update will be uploaded within the aprropiate time frame also all the vulnerabilities are to be reported on my github account.